Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

         FROM Avg_Shrinkage_Rate_
         ORDER BY Avg_Shrinkage_Rate DESC;

-While **Lagos** did not record the highest number of units lost in absolute terms, its consistently higher shrinkage rate indicates a more **systemic issue** with delivery accuracy or product handling per shipment, rather than one-off losses in volume.
+While **Lagos** did not record the highest number of units lost in absolute terms, its consistently higher shrinkage rate indicates a more **systemic issue** with delivery accuracy rather than one-off losses in volume.

 **Lagos recorded the highest average shrinkage rate at 16.13%**.
 Compared to **Kano**, which had a **shrinkage rate of 15.29%**, Lagos experienced a **5.5%** higher rate of shrinkage.
 When compared to **Enugu (15.19%)**, the difference was **6.2%**, and when compared to **Rivers**, which had the **lowest rate at 15.11%**, Lagos's shrinkage rate was **6.7%** higher.

 <br/>

 ### 2.3 ...But upstream issues are just as critical.
-Buguma Warehouse accounts for over 225,000 units lost on outbound shipments (nearly 3x higher than Apapa Warehouse)
+Buguma Warehouse in Enugu accounts for over 225,000 units lost on outbound shipments (nearly 3x higher than Apapa Warehouse)

         WITH Shrinkage AS(
         SELECT